AlexTelon/FlexiCharge-Test-and-integration/README.md

     - [x] Run the workflow on a branch in the backend repo.
     - [x] Make a <a href="https://github.com/knowitrickard/FlexiCharge-Backend/pull/163">Pull Request</a>
     - [x] Merge branch into main
-- [ ] Use the OCPP endpoints to test
+- [ ] Use the OCPP endpoints to test the backend app
     - [x] Test manually on local app
     - [ ] Test in branch on backend repo workflow
     - [ ] Make a pull request